cubert-hyperspectral/cuvis.ai.examples/EfficientAD/README.md

 ![inference result](../pictures/inference.jpg)
 Here we can see a detection result for an image with mixed PLA cubes ranging in size and color.
 We can see that the bigger cubes are easily detected, while the smallest cubes (2mm) are only detected with higher thresholds.
-Also for black PLA only the edges of the cube is detected as anomalous.
+Also for black PLA only the edges of the cube are detected.

 Both images were created by the `report.py` script.